apache/phoenix-queryserver/BUILDING.md

 of Phoenix version (one PQS release can be used against any Phoenix version).
 Today, PQS builds against the Phoenix 4.15.0-HBase-1.4 release.

+Note that the resulting Query Server binaries are not tied to any Phoenix, Hbase or Hadoop versions, and will work with all recent Phoenix versions.

 ```
-$ mvn package
+$ mvn clean package
 ```

 ### Bundling a Phoenix Client

-To build a release of PQS which packages a specific version of Phoenix, specify the `package-phoenix-client` system property and specify the `phoenix.version` system property to indicate a specific Phoenix version.
+To build a release of PQS which packages a specific version of Phoenix, specify the `package-phoenix-client` system property and specify the `phoenix.version` system property to indicate a specific Phoenix version, as well as the `phoenix.client.artifactid` to choose the phoenix-client HBase variant for 4.16+ / 5.1+.

-PQS will package the same version of Phoenix used for build/test.
-This version is controlled by the `phoenix.version` system property.

 ```
-$ mvn package -Dpackage.phoenix.client -Dphoenix.version=5.1.0-SNAPSHOT
+$ mvn clean package -Dpackage.phoenix.client -Dphoenix.version=5.1.0-SNAPSHOT -Dphoenix.client.artifactid=phoenix-client-hbase-2.4
 ```

 ### Running integration tests

 `mvn package` will run the unit tests while building, but it will not run the integration test suite.

 The IT suite is run when executing `mvn install` or `mvn verify`.
-The Phoenix version specified with `phoenix.version` is used for running the integration tests.
+The Phoenix client artifact specified with `phoenix.version` and `phoenix.client.artifactid` is used for running the integration tests.

-When specifying `phoenix.version`, also specify the HBase version to be used for integration testing by activating the corresponding `hbase<minor.major>` profile.
+When specifying `phoenix.version` and `phoenix.client.artifactid`, also specify the HBase version to be used for integration testing by activating the corresponding `hbase<minor.major>` profile.

-When using a Phoenix 5.x version, activate the `hbase-2.x` profile in addition to the profile for the minor 2.x version.
+When using a Phoenix 5.1+ version, activate the `hbase-2.x` profile in addition to the profile for the minor 2.x version.

+**NOTE** that the integration tests cannot be currently run with Phoenix 4.16+ or 5.1+, so the examples below will fail.
+See https://issues.apache.org/jira/browse/PHOENIX-6324

 ```
-$ mvn verify -Dpackage.phoenix.client -Dphoenix.version=4.16.0-SNAPSHOT -Phbase-1.3
+$ mvn clean verify -Dpackage.phoenix.client -Dphoenix.version=4.16.0-SNAPSHOT -Dphoenix.client.artifactid=phoenix-client-hbase-1.3 -Phbase-1.3
 ```
 ```
-$ mvn install -Dpackage.phoenix.client -Dphoenix.version=5.1.0-SNAPSHOT -Phbase-2.1 -Phbase-2.x
+$ mvn clean install -Dpackage.phoenix.client -Dphoenix.version=5.1.0-SNAPSHOT -Dphoenix.client.artifactid=phoenix-client-hbase-2.1 -Phbase-2.1 -Phbase-2.x
 ```

 ### Running project reports